catherine-m-breen/snowpoles_rfdetr/README.md

 <p><i>Automated snow depth extraction from trail cameras using Roboflow's RFDETR</i></p>
 </div> <hr>

 This script processes a time series of timelapse camera images to automatically detect snow poles and estimate the depth of the snow.
-Instead of manually clicking through hundreds of images, this tool uses a fine-tuned RF-DETR (Robust Feature Detection Transformer) model to identify the visible portion of the snow pole, calculate the snow depth based on a physical conversion factor, and then export the data to a csv.
+Instead of clicking through images, this tool uses a fine-tuned version of the RF-DETR (Robust Feature Detection Transformer) model to identify the visible portion of the snow pole, calculate the snow depth based on a pixel-to-centimeter converesion factor, and then export the data to a csv.

 <img src="https://github.com/catherine-m-breen/snowpoles_rfdetr/blob/main/sample_images/pred_5_TLS-A1N_WSCT1734.JPG">